 There is also a data file attached to the description which can be downloaded and used with a GPS receiver.
 All routes are available for individual use and not for use by walking groups.
 Anyone using the information from WiS does so at their own risk.
 We cannot be held responsible for the accuracy of the information.
 The website can be found by clicking here.

 There are normally a couple of trips a year arranged for the CBMW.
 These will normally be published on the website and will be filled on a ‘first come first served’ basis.
 There will normally be a reserve list to ensure no places are wasted.
 The trips are organised and led by volunteers and will normally be excellent value for money.
 Keep your eyes on the website for information about up and coming trips.
 The latest information can be found here.

-It is very easy to forget, when walking on the Costa Blanca, that the mountains can be a challenging place.
+It is very easy to forget when walking on the Costa Blanca, that the mountains can be a challenging place.
 The normal dangers of dehydration and exposure as well as accidents from sprains, breaks and falls, still occur.
-When walking with the CBMW you do so on the understanding that you do so at your own risk, however we do endeavour to make all walks as safe as possible and whilst most leaders are not formally trained they are experience at walking the routes that they will take you on.
-To help you remain safe both when walking with the CBMW and on your own we have put together some advice on safety in the mountains which you are advised to read.
+When walking with the CBMW you do so on the understanding that you do so at your own risk, however, we do endeavour to make all walks as safe as possible and whilst most leaders are not formally trained they are experienced at walking the routes that they will take you on.
+To help you remain safe both when walking with the CBMW and on your own, we have put together some advice on safety in the mountains which you are advised to read.
 This can be found by clicking here.